Jakub-Kisielewski/CS276-Coursework/ideas.md

 * asteroid type game
 * tennis arcade type game with mechanics like topspin and other shit
 * Arkanoid type game
+* You play as an elevator and you try to get as many people to their floors as possible.